SoglaHash/mod-progression-system-naxx25-60/README_naxx.md

 Progress:
 - [x] Allow lvl 60 to enter
-- [x] Add floating Naxx (need to move away outside Plaguewood for it to load)
+- [x] Add floating and pathing Naxxramas in Plaguewood
 - [x] Exit portals TP to EPL
 - [x] Scale instance with autobalancer (can be tuned easily)
 - [x] Naxx25 mechanics